-The reading Passage has ten paragraphs A- J.
+The reading Passage has ten paragraphs A- J. Which paragraph contains the

 Write the correct letter A-J, in boxes 14-18 on your answer sheet.

 - 14. Content inside the wreck ship

 - 15. Ancient astronomers and craftsman might involve

 - 16. The location of Antikythera Mechanism

 - 17. Details of how it was found

 - 18. Appearance and structure of the mechanism